a-sit-plus/tax-id-credential/README.md

 Data representing tax credentials as SD-JWT, with the help of [VC-K](https://github.com/a-sit-plus/vck).

-Be sure to call `at.asitplus.wallet.taxid.Initializer2025.initWithVCK()` first thing in your application.
+Be sure to call `at.asitplus.wallet.taxid.Initializer.initWithVCK()` first thing in your application.

 These attributes are implemented: